St Giles in the Fields: Lollardy and Oldcastle's Rising

-The hospital was dissolved in 1539 in the reign of Henry VIII, its lands, excluding the chapel, being granted to John Dudley, Lord Lisle in 1548.
-The chapel survived as the local parish church, the first Rector of St Giles being appointed in 1547 when the phrase "in the fields" was first added to the name.
+Under the reign Henry VIII, in 1536, the hospital's ownership of certain parcels of land was disputed by the King's commissioners and as a result it was stripped of almost all the lands gifted by parishioners and benefactors since its foundation.
+This included over 45 acres of St Giles Parish itself and the avowdson of the ancient parish of St Dunstan's Feltham, which was among the earliest gifts to the Hospital which were all handed over to the Crown.
+All this, however, merely anticipated the momentous events of 1544 when the entire hospital, along with the Hospital of Burton St Lazar, was finally dissolved with all the Hospital lands, rights and privileges, excluding the chapel, being granted to the king John Dudley, Lord Lisle in 1548.
+The chapel survived as the local parish church, the first Rector of St Giles being appointed in 1547 when the phrase "in the fields" was first added to the name to distinguish it from St Giles Cripplegate.

-Perhaps nothing remains of the medieval church of St Giles however we can reconstruct something of it's appearance from the historical record.
+Perhaps nothing remains of the medieval church of St Giles however we can reconstruct something of its appearance from the historical record.

-According to an order of the Vestry of 8th August, 1623, the medieval parish church stood 153 feet by 65 feet and consisted of a nave and a chancel, both with pillars and clerestory walls above and with aisles on either side. in the 46th year of Henry III or 1262 there is a record of a bequest by Robert of Portpool to the Hospital chapel providing for the maintenance of a chaplain "to celebrate perpetually divine service in the chapel of St. Michael within the hospital church of S. Giles.".
-Thus we may surmise that the church building was a tripartite structure likely consisting of aisles leading to separate chapels dedicated to St Michael and St Giles either side of central nave.
+According to an order of the Vestry of 8 August 1623, the medieval parish church stood 153 feet by 65 feet and consisted of a nave and a chancel, both with pillars and clerestory walls above and with aisles on either side. in the 46th year of Henry III or 1262 there is a record of a bequest by Robert of Portpool to the Hospital chapel providing for the maintenance of a chaplain "to celebrate perpetually divine service in the chapel of St. Michael within the hospital church of S. Giles.".
+Thus we may surmise that the church building was of a tripartite structure likely consisting of side aisles supported on rounded Norman arches and lit by clerestory windows above, leading to separate chapels dedicated to St Michael and St Giles on either side of the central nave which lead to a chancel separated from the body of the church by a rood screen.

-There is a further indication, in the Vestry minutes of 21st April, 1617 that there was a sort of round tower, spirelet or conical bell turret at the western end of the structure.
+There is a further indication, in the Vestry minutes of 21 April 1617, that there was a sort of round tower, spirelet or conical bell turret at the western end of the structure.

-Intriguingly, the other remaining Medieval relic of the order of St. Lazarus of Jerusalem in England, the 12th century Church of St James which now serves as the parish church of Burton Lazars, Leicestershire, appears quite closely to resemble the description of what St Giles may have looked like in it's medieval state.
+Intriguingly, the other remaining medieval relic of the order of St. Lazarus of Jerusalem in England, the 12th-century Church of St James, which now serves as the parish church of Burton Lazars, Leicestershire, appears quite closely to resemble the description of what St Giles may have looked like in its medieval state.